Association football culture: Ethnicity

 People of different races have sometimes not been accepted as players in European football.
 This is changing at the start of the 21st century due to society change as well as campaigning on the part of the football authorities in different countries.
 UEFA and the European Union support the Football Against Racism in Europe ("FARE") project, which aims to stop racism.
 Many black players were not accepted initially into European football, even though the earliest black player was in 1881.
 However, in the 1970s onwards, players were increasingly accepted leading to a situation where many club and national teams have players of varying ethnicities.
 However, full acceptance in the bigger footballing nations did not occur until the 1990s, and racism still exists at some levels.
 Samuel Eto'o, for example, was once racially insulted by some Real Zaragoza fans at a match against Barcelona, and threatened to quit the game if they kept insulting him.
 The same occurred to then-Messina defender Marc Zoro in a match against Inter Milan.

 In some countries, such as England and Germany, there have been strong campaigns to remove racism and intolerance from football on the pitch and on the terraces.
 In other countries, such as Spain and Italy, little action has been taken despite visible problems.

-Female players

-Women have been playing football as long as the game has existed.
-Their numbers, as both football players and fans, increased with the lifting of bans on women playing football and attending matches.
-The first FIFA Women's World Cup was held in 1991, and has drawn worldwide television interest.
-Football matches now tend to have increased numbers of women supporters at the match, as well as watching matches at home or in pubs and bars.
-In the United States, the Women's United Soccer Association League was formed in 2001 in response to growing interest in women's football around that country.
-The league collapsed in 2003, but grassroots football was not affected, and the league relaunched in 2009 as Women's Professional Soccer.
-That league would also play for only three years, folding after its 2011 season; the semi-pro WPSL Elite was established as a bridge to the current National Women's Soccer League, which has played since 2013.
-The semi-professional W-League continues to operate with 38 teams, as of 2006.
-Japan's women's league, the L. League is well supported.